php-actions/example-deploy-ssh/README.md

 --------

 + `red` - this one has a red background!
-+ `cfg` - this one has an injected config variable

 TODO:
 + [x] Make a basic project with some tests